 The science of neuroplasticity was identified in the 1960s from research into the rejuvenation of brain functioning after a massive stroke.
 Before that, researchers believed that neurogenesis, or the creation of new neurons, ceased shortly after birth.
 Our brain’s physical structure was assumed to be permanent by early childhood.

 Today, we recognize that our neural pathways are not fixed but dynamic and malleable.
-The human brain retains the capacity to continually reorganize pathways, and create new connections and neurons to expedite learning.
+The human brain retains the capacity to continually reorganize pathways and create new connections and neurons to expedite learning.

 Synaptic connections consolidate when two or more neurons are activated contiguously.
 Neural circuits are like muscles, the more repetitions, the more durable the connection.
 Hebb’s rule of neuroplasticity states, neurons that fire together wire together.
 When multiple neurons wire together, they create more receptor and sensory neurons.
 Repeated firing strengthens and solidifies the pathways between neurons.
-The activity of the axon pathway is heightened, causing the synapses to accelerate neurotransmissions of motivating chemicals and hormones.
+The activity of the axon pathway is heightened, causing the synapses to accelerate neurotransmissions of pleasurable and motivating hormones.

 We not only prompt our neural network to restructure by deliberately inputting information, but through repetition, we cause circuits to strengthen and realign, speeding up the process of learning and unlearning.

-Neural restructuring doesn’t happen overnight.
+Neural restructuring does not happen overnight.
 Recovery-remission is a year or more in recovery utilizing appropriate tools and techniques.
 Meeting personal goals and objectives takes persistence, perseverance, and patience.
 Substance abuse programs recommend nurturing a plant or tropical fish during the first year before contemplating a personal relationship.
 The successful pursuit of any ambition varies by individual and is subject to multiple factors.
 However, once we begin the process of DRNI, progress is exponential.
 Our brain reciprocates our efforts in abundance because every viable input of information engages millions of neurons with their own energy transmission.

 DRNI plays a crucial role in reciprocity.
 The chain reaction generated by a single neural receptor involves millions of neurons that amplify energy on a massive scale.
 The reciprocating energy from DRNI is vastly more abundant because of the repeated firing by the neuron receptor.
 Positive energy in, positive energy multiplied millions of times, positive energy reciprocated in abundance.

-Because our brain doesn’t distinguish healthy from toxic information, the natural neurotransmission of pleasurable and motivational hormones happens whether we feed it self-destructive or constructive information.
+Because our brain does not distinguish healthy from toxic information, the natural neurotransmission of pleasurable and motivational hormones happens whether we feed it self-destructive or constructive information.
 That’s one of the reasons breaking a habit, keeping to a resolution, or recovering is challenging.
 The power of DRNI is that a regimen of positive, repetitive input can compensate for decades of irrational, self-destructive thoughts and behaviors, and provide the mental and emotional wherewithal to effectively pursue our personal goals and objectives.

-Constructing the Information
+Constructing Our Information

 The process is theoretically simple but challenging, due to the commitment and endurance required for the long-term, repetitive process.
-We don’t don tennis shorts and advance to Wimbledon without decades of practice with racket and balls; philharmonics cater to pianists who have spent years at the keyboard.
+We do not don tennis shorts and advance to Wimbledon without decades of practice with racket and balls; philharmonics cater to pianists who have spent years at the keyboard.
 DRNI requires a calculated regimen of deliberate, repetitive, neural information that is not only tedious but also fails to deliver immediate tangible results, causing us to readily concede defeat and abandon hope in this era of instant gratification.

-Why is your support essential?
-ReChanneling is dedicated to researching methods to (1) alleviate symptoms of dysfunction (disorder) and discomfort (neurosis) that impact an individual’s emotional wellbeing and quality of life, (2) pursue personal goals and objectives—eliminating a bad habit, self-transformation—harnessing our intrinsic aptitude for extraordinary living.
-Its paradigmatic approach targets the personality through empathy, collaboration, and program integration utilizing scientific and historically, clinically practical methods including proactive neuroplasticity, cognitive-behavioral therapy, positive psychology, and techniques designed to compel the recovery and reinvigoration of self-esteem disrupted by the adolescent onset of dysfunction.
+WHY IS YOUR SUPPORT SO IMPORTANT?
+ReChanneling develops and implements programs to (1) moderate symptoms of emotional dysfunction and (2) pursue personal goals and objectives – harnessing our intrinsic aptitude for extraordinary living.
+Our paradigmatic approach targets the personality through empathy, collaboration, and program integration utilizing scientific and clinically practical methods including proactive neuroplasticity, cognitive-behavioral modification, positive psychology, and techniques designed to reinvigorate self-esteem.
 All donations support scholarships for groups, workshops, and practicums.